heptarch/heptarch.github.io/drafts/dust.md

 ## From whispers to moans

-If wind blowing through trees whispers, wind blowing over larger obstacles tends to moan.
+If wind blowing through tree leave whispers, wind blowing over larger obstacles such as the tree itself tends to moan.
 Presumably, this is not due to the bending moment of, e.g. a house or telephone pole.
 So what causes it?
 The answer takes us back to the dust devils.
 When wind blows around an object, it forms a cavity in the wake at sufficiently high ($\text{Re} > 90$) Reynolds number.
 That wake gets filled with eddies in a process called the [von Kármán vortex street](https://en.wikipedia.org/wiki/K%C3%A1rm%C3%A1n_vortex_street).
 For a wind of speed $u \sim 10 \text{ km/h} \approx 7 \text{ m/s}$.
 For an object of size $L \sim 1 \text{ m}$, the Reynolds number associated with the flow is

 $$
 \text{Re}_L = \frac{uL}{\nu} = \frac{7}{1.48 \times 10^{-5}} \approx 2 \times 10^5 \gg 90,